Beit Shemesh: Transportation

 Bus transportation within Beit Shemesh and most inter-city routes is operated by Tnufah and Beit Shemesh Express as of 2021, replacing the former Superbus, which began service on 5 January 2009.
 The Egged Bus Cooperative, which previously operated all bus service in and to Beit Shemesh, still operates to some distant cities but no longer operates from Beit Shemesh to Jerusalem.
 Nateev express operates busses to Tsfat and Netivot.

-Tnufa operates the inter-city bus routes as of 2021 The travel time between Beit Shemesh and Jerusalem by bus is between 40 min and 1 hour.
+Tnufa operates the inter-city bus routes as of 2021.
+The travel time between Beit Shemesh and Jerusalem by bus is between 40 minutes and 1 hour.
 Transportation to Tel aviv is between an hour and an hour and fifteen minutes.

 The new express lines to Jerusalem are direct with new addition such as bus line 600 and the night lines.

-Beit Shemesh Express operates over 40 bus routes with over 200 eco friendly electric busses serving all areas of the city as of 2021.
+Beit Shemesh Express operates over 40 bus routes with over 200 electric buses serving all areas of the city as of 2021.

-Beit Shemesh Railway Station provides hourly service on the Israel Railways Herzliya–Lod–Jerusalem line.
+Originally opened in 1892, the Beit Shemesh railway station provides hourly service on the Israel Railways Herzliya–Lod–Jerusalem line.
 The station is located in the north industrial zone of Beit Shemesh at the Big Fashion Mall and shopping center across from Shaarei Hair Mall.
-It was renovated in 2003 after being in operation for close to 100 years.

 It was renovated and reopened on 13 September 2003, having existed for over a century at the same location.
 The station has three platforms.